-If you want a list of Blue Cross Network Providers, or information about a Provider, please visit www.bluecrossvt.org/find-doctor to use the Find-a-Doctor tool.
-Use the Network dropdown menu and select BCBSVT Network Providers to find a list of Providers.
+If you want a list of our Network Providers or information about a Provider, please visit www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
+Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.

-If you live or travel outside of the Blue Cross Provider network area please visit:
+If you live or travel outside of the Blue Cross Provider Network area, please visit:

-- provider.bcbs.com; and - use the three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's National Doctor and Hospital Finder.
+- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's National Doctor and Hospital Finder.